 Charcoal is a very popular drawing medium that comes in a variety of forms.
 What’s the difference between willow charcoal and vine charcoal?
 What is compressed charcoal and how can it be used?
-In my upcoming portrait class The Many Faces of Charcoal we’re going to use many different charcoal varieties.
+In my online portrait class The Many Faces of Charcoal we’re using many different charcoal varieties.
 So let’s have a closer look at what types of drawing charcoal are available and the differences between them.

 Willow and vine charcoal